counter

 Why ABS pipe is always black?

-ABS is always black because it contains Bisphenol-A. On the contrary, PVC pipes are mostly found in white and grey colors.
+ABS is always black because it contains Bisphenol-A. On the contrary, PVC pipes are primarily found in white and grey colors.

 Suggested Read